mitre-attack/attack-stix-data/USAGE.md

 - Downloaded copy is static, so updates to the ATT&CK catalog won't cause bugs in automated workflows.
 User can still manually update by cloning a fresh version of the data

-### Access most recent version via MemoryStore
+### Access the most recent version via MemoryStore

-To access the most recent version of a domain, you can simply load it into a MemoryStore:
+The collection bundle without a version marking will always match the most recent release of the dataset.
+To access the content of the release you can simply load it into a MemoryStore:

 ```python
 from stix2 import MemoryStore

 src = MemoryStore()
 src.load_from_file("enterprise-attack/enterprise-attack.json")
 ```

 ### Access a specific version via MemoryStore